KGBC: KGBC-FM Launches

 After 17 years of continuous operation by Galveston Broadcasting Company, KGBC was sold to Harbor Broadcasting Company, Inc., effective December 20, 1964.
 On February 11, 1968, KGBC's new owners launched an FM sister station as "KGBC-FM" (106.1 FM).
 In 1974, the FM station was sold, moved to 106.5 FM, and re-licensed as "KUFO".
 With shifting ownership and declining fortunes, the station became "KXKX" in 1979 and "KQQK" in 1986 before signing off forever and having its license cancelled by the FCC in March 1989.
-As of December 2011, the 106.5 frequency is occupied by an unrelated Spanish-language religious station licensed as "KOVE-FM".
+As of December 2011, the 106.5 frequency is occupied by an unrelated Spanish Adult Hits station licensed as "KOVE-FM".

 Siga Purchases KGBC

 On February 20, 2002, Prets/Blum Media Company, Inc., contracted to sell KGBC to SIGA Broadcasting Corporation.
 The sale was approved by the FCC on April 25, 2002, and the transaction was completed on May 9, 2002.

 On September 13, 2008, Hurricane Ike made landfall on the upper Texas coast causing flooding and widespread damage.
 The KGBC broadcast facilities suffered both flooding and damage, knocking the station off the air and keeping it dark for several weeks.
 The station resumed broadcasting (albeit with low power) on October 6, 2008, and returned to full power operation on February 3, 2009.
 After spending all of 2009 as a "live and local" broadcaster, the station began leasing all of its airtime, starting January 1, 2010.

 In May 2016, KGBC flipped to a business news format with programming provided by the BizTalkRadio network.

 In October 2017, 1540 imaging was changed to "KGBC Radio" omitting mention of either the AM or FM dial position altogether.
 In February 2018, KGBC began simulcasting KLVL fulltime in order to expand the Synergy Radio Network onto the Island and surrounding coastal communities.
 This proved to be short lived as Siga leased out KGBC and K269GS in April, which both began to air Tejano, branded as Puro Tejano 101.7 FM & 1540 AM.

+In July 2024, KGBC began airing Spanish CHR, becoming the main signal for K287BQ 105.3 in Houston, Texas.

+In February 2025, KGBC flipped to a simulcast of KSEV 700 in Tomball, Texas, which airs brokered conservative talk.

 KGBC's Texas sister stations with SIGA Broadcasting include KTMR (1130 AM, Converse), KLVL (1480 AM, Pasadena), KAML (990 AM, Kenedy-Karnes City), KHFX (1140 AM, Cleburne), and KFJZ (870 AM, Fort Worth).